Evernow/evernowmanjaro/README.md

 ### Added

-1. Unigine-Valley
+1. Unigine-Valley*
-2. Furmark
+2. Furmark*
-3. GPU Monitoring tools (GWE for Nvidia, RadeonTop for AMD)
+3. GPU Monitoring tools (GWE* for Nvidia, RadeonTop for AMD)
 4. Kernel Panic monitoring
-5. Prime95
+5. Prime95*
 6. Nvidia LTS drivers for the 390 series.
 7. Discord
 8. Nvidia Optimus packages
 9. xdotool

+*These packages are maintained by me here to be able to control what they do and how they do it.
+Sources for them is in the repository.

 ### Removed
 This is removed as an effort to reduce the size of the ISO.